voidlizard/hbs2/docs/devlog.md

 ## 2023-03-26

+TODO: git-tags-support

 FIXME: macos-support-clock
      -- CPP
      -- | Use coarse clock timer.
 This timer has 1ms resolution but is much -- faster comparing to the ordinary one.
 Is used on linux, on macos -- provides ordinary one.
      getTimeCoarse :: IO TimeSpec
  #ifdef linux_HOST_OS
      getTimeCoarse = getTime MonotonicCoarse
  #else
      getTimeCoarse = getTime Monotonic
  #endif

 ## 2023-03-24